GenericMappingTools/gmt/doc/rst/source/mapproject.rst

 user have selected an ellipsoid as the reference shape (see :ref:`PROJ_ELLIPSOID <PROJ_ELLIPSOID>`).
-The user needs to be aware of a few potential pitfalls: (1) For some projections, such as Transverse Mercator, Albers, and Lambert’s conformal conic we use the ellipsoidal expressions when the areas mapped are small, and switch to the spherical expressions (and substituting the appropriate auxiliary latitudes) for larger maps.
+The user needs to be aware of a few potential pitfalls: (1) For some projections, such as Transverse Mercator, Albers, and Lambert's conformal conic we use the ellipsoidal expressions when the areas mapped are small, and switch to the spherical expressions (and substituting the appropriate auxiliary latitudes) for larger maps.
 The ellipsoidal formulae are used as follows: (a)